jbenson6/Password-Manager/README.md

 Create the schema and tables yourself and create a user named password_manager in MySQL that can only access password_manager schema.
 This can be done in the MySQL Workbench

+Executable jar is in folder.
+Download jar and batch file.
+To run, either execute batch command in command prompt or double click batch file.

 Table Format:
 create schema password_manager;
 use password_manager;